 The Interlibrary Loan service (ILL) allows you to borrow books, journals articles, and conference papers that are not part of McGill Library’s collection.
 This service is offered exclusively to McGill professors, current students, and staff as part of their teaching, learning, research, and work activities at McGill University.
 Requesting a document via interlibrary loan is done through Colombo, an online system used at all Québec universities.
 Log in to Colombo to submit an ILL request.
-Here are the instructions on ILL.
+Here are the instructions on ILL or watch this video.

 Your Library account

 Your barcode can be found on your McGill ID card.
 Your default password is your birthday.
 You can change your password to a different numerical password once you sign in.
 After you sign into your library account, you can view your loans, check your due dates, renew items, and check to see if you have any fines.
 Here is a very brief video showing how to use your library account.